 If you want to play pop, rock, or country you’ll probably want to go with a left-handed steel-string guitar.
 If you’re more interested in classical music or flamenco, on the other hand, a left-handed nylon-string guitar will be exactly what you’re in the market for.

 A steel-string guitar will have a larger, more resonant sound that will really ring out compared to a nylon string guitar.

-This article specifically looks at steel string guitars as these guitars will typically best for most beginners.
+This article specifically looks at steel string guitars as these guitars will typically be best for most beginners.

 Size of the Guitar